ppy/osu-wiki/wiki/Beatmap_Editor/Song_Setup/en.md

 Clicking a combo colour or clicking on `New Combo Colour` opens up the OS's color picker (as shown in the image, uploader used a Windows OS).
 Choose colors that compliment the background but the colours must not camouflage into the background.

-Up to eight combo colors can be used, although most beatmaps uses four.
+Up to eight combo colors can be used, although most beatmaps use four.

 `Enable Custom Colours` checkbox: TODO.
 NO IDEA.